anderssv/the-example/doc/fakes.md

 When writing tests it is often important to isolate the tests.
 This can be done in many ways, but most of them are described in [this classic article by Martin Fowler called Test Doubles](https://martinfowler.com/bliki/TestDouble.html).

+--- Insert example links

 # I make fakes like...

 It's simple really.
-Almost anything can be faked with a little HashMaps.
-Sometimes you find other solutions.
+Almost anything can be faked with a little HashMap.
+Sometimes you need other solutions.

 Unlike Mocks you don't really need a library.
 Just implement the interface you are faking, and put, update and fetch to/from the HashMap.